privacytools/blog.privacytools.io/collections/_posts/2019-08-22-self-hosting-a-shadowsocks-vpn-with-outline.md

 ![](/assets/img/2019-08-22-outline-server-setup.png){: .w-100}

 Outline will give you a string to paste.
+More technical users can [view the script](https://raw.githubusercontent.com/Jigsaw-Code/outline-server/master/src/server_manager/install_scripts/install_server.sh) that line runs in a browser to validate exactly what is being run and installed on your server, but we have examined the script and have seen no alarming commands.

-Connect to your server over SSH and paste the code in the Outline Manager box into the Terminal.
+Connect to your server over SSH and paste the code from above in the Outline Manager box into the Terminal.
 The process will take a minute or two and will ask you a couple questions.
 You can just press enter to accept the default configuration whenever it asks.

 After it completes, it will give you a long line starting with `{"apiUrl"` (depending on your Terminal's color support it will appear as green).
 Copy that line, and paste it in the second box back in Outline Manager.
 Then, click "Done".